 Brew Temperature

-- Espresso – should be brewed with water that is between 195°F to 205°F,
+- Espresso – should be brewed with water that is between 195°F to 205°F, according to Specialty Coffee Association standards,

 Can I Use the Same Cleaning Method for Both Drip Coffee Makers and Espresso Machines?